 - 2 tablespoons toasted sesame oil

-- 1 pound green or yellow beans, trimmed and chopped
+- 1 pound green beans, trimmed and chopped into 1-inch pieces

 - 1 clove garlic

 - 1/2 inch size piece fresh ginger